CSIS-iLab/energy-jti/MIGRATE_DB.md

 The documentation below pertains to this specific project, but additional documentation is available on [their website](https://deliciousbrains.com/wp-migrate-db-pro/doc/quick-start-guide/).

+## Workflow

+When making changes in the WP Admin dashboard, you must make them on the WPEngine Development environment.
+This plugin allows other devs to pull down those changes to their local environments, ensuring you're testing and working off the same copy of the database.

 ## To Pull from Development

 Pulls Database from: https://csisjtidev.wpengine.com/

+**Warning:** Pulling the database from the WPEngine Development environment will overwrite any changes you have made to the database locally.
+Be very sure you don't have anything on your local machine you do not want to lose before pulling.

 1. On your local install, go to Tools --> Migrate DB Pro --> Migrate
 2. Click "Pull" to replace this site's db with remote DB